 - reasons why consoles are better than pc

-- why is console better than pc
+- 10 ways console is better than pc

 - why are some games better on consoles than on pc